Modified on: Tue, 3 Aug, 2021 at 2:09 PM

 Once processing is completed the screen refreshes and displays the single patient record, along with a message confirming records were merged successfully.

-An upload function to merge patients is available as well, by accessing the Manage Patients section and viewing the Upload Patients for Merging section of the site:
+An upload function to merge a large number of patients is available as well, by accessing the Merge Patients Upload link.

 Did you find it helpful?